evisp/holbertonschool-notes/low-level-programming/Shell/Shell-Navigation.md

 - How to temporarily disable an alias

 ### Other help pages
-- How to execute commands from a file in the current shell
+- How to execute commands from a file in the current shellShell Arithmetic How to perform arithmetic operations with the shell Shell arithmetic allows to perform mathematical operations inside the shell The alias Command
+How to create an alias
+How to list aliases
+How to temporarily disable an alias
+Other help pages
+How to execute commands from a file in the current shell